PROJECT 2.3: Towards an ACCESS decadal prediction system

 The marine, agriculture, energy and water sectors have consistently requested climate information at multi-year to decadal timescales.
 With new developments in innovative, multi-year-focused ocean data assimilation and prediction methods, we now have the capability to address these needs.

-In this project, we’re developing the forecasting capability to fill the critical gap between seasonal climate predictions and multi-decadal climate projections, within ACCESS, Australia’s global climate model.
-This will enable the delivery of stakeholder-specific products to inform marine and agriculture policy and adaptive management strategies, for industry and the environment.
+Under this project we have made significant steps towards developing a decadal forecasting system and capability to fill the critical gap between seasonal climate predictions and multi-decadal climate projections.
+The long term aim of decadal forecasts are to enable the delivery of stakeholder-specific products at time scales relevant to marine and agriculture policy and adaptive management strategies, for industry and the environment.

-We’re also investigating and characterising the decadal-scale predictability of ocean temperature extremes around Australia.
-Ocean temperature extremes can have devastating consequences for marine life, fisheries, and aquaculture, making them environmentally and economically significant events.
+We have also investigated and characterised the decadal-scale predictability of ocean temperature extremes.
+Ocean temperature extremes (often call marine heatwaves) can have devastating consequences for marine life, fisheries, and aquaculture, making them environmentally and economically significant events.
 Tracking and predicting changes in marine extremes are key to managing and reducing their impacts in these sectors.

-We’re improving understanding of the predictability of ocean temperature extremes over multi-year to decadal timescales.
-We’re also examining past marine heatwave events to determine if they were the result of natural climate variability or climate change due to human activities.
+We’ve improved understanding of marine heat wave trends and the predictability of ocean temperature extremes over multi-year to decadal timescales.
+We also examined past marine heatwave events to determine if they were the result of natural climate variability or climate change due to human activities.

 Data from this project will feed into ACCESS, Australia’s global climate model.
 The projections developed through this research will better inform marine and coastal planning decisions, as well as fisheries and aquaculture.